 “The more seconds they waited at age 4 or 5, the higher their SAT scores and the better their rated social and cognitive function in adolescence,” Mischel wrote in his book, The Marshmallow Test: Mastering Self-Control.

-Forty years later the kids who succeeded at managing their impulses in the face of temptation are thinner, healthier, wealthier and more accomplished.
+Forty years later the kids who succeeded at managing their impulses in the face of temptation are healthier, wealthier, more accomplished -- even thinner.
 But what matters to me is that they're happier.
 Which isn't so surprising, given that their lives work better.
 Clearly, there's something important here for all parents to understand.

 The Marshmallow test isn't just about the ability to "delay gratification," as it is often described.
 And it isn't about "self-discipline" in the sense that Alfie Kohn defines it: "marshaling one’s willpower to accomplish things that are generally regarded as desirable."
 As Mischel said, his test measured a child's ability to manage her "hot emotions" so that she could make a given situation work for her and reach her OWN goals.
 In other words, this is not about a child meeting someone else's expectations.
 It is about the child's ability to manage herself to reach her own goals in life.